Cumulocity-IoT/apama-rxepl/docs/api-docs/interfaces/IObservable.md

 Unless otherwise stated all methods on this interface return an IObservable, this provides [Method Chaining](https://en.wikipedia.org/wiki/Method_chaining).

 ## Methods
-Thes are broken up into:
+These are broken up into:
 * [Transforms](#transforms)
 	* [Map](#map)
 	* [FlatMap](#flatmap)